 The atmosphere in which we receive the message is called an environment.
 The environment may include but is not limited to the surrounding equipment, objects, climate, and other things that are present when the process of communication happens.

-The external surroundings in which we stand to talk to another person can also be termed as the environment.
+The external surroundings in which we stand face to face conversations talk to another person can also be termed as the environment.

 A theatre packed with an audience can also be considered as the environment.
 Every environment may have some requirements for looks.
 For example, going to a party will have a dress code, while coming to an office with a formal dress code.
 In such cases, not only the dressing but also communication depends on the environment.
 It is essential to understand your environment before you start communicating.